DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- With the Gallium & Graphite layouts, "Galliard" and "Gralmak" variants w/ symbol key mappings as in Cmk-CAWS.
 	- Added Ukrainian "Ukromak" (Cmk-Ukr), based on a commit by Grenudi (https://github.com/DreymaR/BigBagKbdTrixPKL/pull/92).
 		- Switched all Kyr script locale codes from 2-letter to 3-letter ISO codes (ISO 639-1 to 639-2): Ru-Rus, Uk-Ukr, Bg-Bul.
-	- The SymMn (only the MN loop) partial mod is now a named Remap.
+	- The SymMn (only the MINUS key loop) partial mod is now a named Remap.
 Fits layouts with no symbol in the QWERTY `P` position.
 		- This includes Semimak, APTv3 and several other alternative keyboard layouts.
 	- Fixed: Several Layout Selector GUI bugs.
 		- Fixed a Layout Selector bug for Cmk (which uses a subdir), causing the loss of a backslash in the layout path.